 Workflow EngineSpecify whether to enable Alibaba Cloud Genomics Compute Service (AGS).

 - If you select this check box, the system automatically installs the AGS workflow plug-in when the system creates the ACK cluster.

 - If you clear this check box, you must manually install the AGS workflow plug-in.
 For more information, see Introduction to AGS CLI.

 - Click Next:Confirm Order.

-Note It takes about 10 minutes to create an ACK cluster consisting of multiple nodes.
+- Read the Terms of Service and select the check box, and click Create Cluster.Note It requires about 10 minutes to create an ACK cluster that consists of multiple nodes.